zakirullin/cognitive-load/README.es.md

 <!-- Having too many shallow modules can make it difficult to understand the project. **Not only do we have to keep in mind each module's responsibilities, but also all their interactions.** To understand the purpose of a shallow module, we first need to look at the functionality of all the related modules.
 Jumping between such shallow components is mentally exhausting, `<a target="_blank" href="https://blog.separateconcerns.com/2023-09-11-linear-code.html">`linear thinking `</a>` is more natural to us humans. -->

-El tener muchos peuqeños modulos puede dificultar el entender un proyecto. **No solo tenemos que mantener en mente cada una de las responsabilidades, sino ademas cada una de sus interacciones.** Para poder entender el proposito de un modulo con poca funcionalidad necesitamos mirar todas las funcionalidades asociadas de todos los modulos asociados.
-Navegar ente tantos modulos pequeños puede resultar mentalmente agotador, el  `<a target="_blank" href="https://blog.separateconcerns.com/2023-09-11-linear-code.html">`pensamiento lineal `</a>` nos resulta mas comodo y natural.
+El tener muchos pequeños módulos puede dificultar el entender un proyecto. **No solo tenemos que mantener en mente cada una de las responsabilidades, sino además cada una de sus interacciones.** Para poder entender el propósito de un módulo con poca funcionalidad necesitamos mirar todas las funcionalidades asociadas de todos los módulos asociados.
+Navegar entre tantos módulos pequeños puede resultar mentalmente agotador, el <a target="_blank" href="https://blog.separateconcerns.com/2023-09-11-linear-code.html">pensamiento lineal </a> nos resulta más cómodo y natural.

 <!-- > Information hiding is paramount, and we don't hide as much complexity in shallow modules. -->